-• Profitability: Regulatory Return on Equity - Achieved
+Profitability: Regulatory Return on Equity - Achieved

-LPDL's return achieved in 2019 was 11.51%, which is below the +/-3% range allowed by the OEB.
-LPDL achieved returns higher than the deemed rate in 2019, yet lower than 2018, mainly due to lower operating costs as mentioned in previous sections.
-LPDL's rates were reduced in their most current Cost of Service application, giving back synergy savings to the customer.
-LPDL has mitigated the overall real growth in its operating cost base with productivity savings arising from related process improvement initiatives and synergy savings to become a larger utility.
+LPDL's return achieved in 2020 was 6.07%, which is below the +/-3% range allowed by the OEB.
+LPDL achieved returns lower than the deemed rate in 2020, mainly due to very high costs surrounding COVID 19 in the form of bad debt, PPE (personal protective equipment), and safety protocols to keep staff separate both in the field and in the office.
+LPDL continues to mitigate the overall real growth in its operating cost base with productivity savings arising from related process improvement initiatives and synergy savings to become a larger utility.

-Note to Readers of 2019 Scorecard MD&A
+Note to Readers of 2020 Scorecard MD&A